 Unito fully supports file attachments.

 File attachments are synchronized as links, which are appended to task or issue descriptions (we call it the description footer).
 Actual file contents are never copied or accessed by Unito.
-In other words, users of any app must have permission to access the file in order to open it.
+In other words, users of any tool must have permission to access the file in order to open it.
 Changes to permission are always live and files are not duplicated.

 Adding attachments from Wrike > JIRA